dlu-ch/dlb/doc/faq.rst

 - Each source file defines one C++ class and includes 15 files from its own library as well as 5 files from other libraries.
 Each library depends on every other library (in other words: the benchmark scenario represents a very poorly designed project).
-- The generated simplistic GNU Makefiles contain static lists of files while SCons and dlb find the files at run-time and miss a lot of dependencies (labeled ``simplistic``).
+- The generated simplistic GNU Makefiles contain static lists of files while and miss a lot of dependencies. dlb finds the files at run-time.
 - :command:`makedepend` (used in a rule of the simplistic GNU Makefiles) crashes for very large numbers of classes.
-- A build with GNU Makefiles that describes the dependencies completely was added for comparison.
+- In addition to the original simplistic GNU Makefiles, labeled ``GNU Make + makedepend (simplistic)``, a build with GNU Makefiles that describes the dependencies completely was added for comparison and labeled ``GNU Make``.
 - The dlb performance is given for three styles of the dlb script (all describe the dependencies completely):

   - ``dlb``: straight-forward